Al Soor Specialist Clinic

 BEHAVIORAL SYMPTOMS

-These symptoms involve changes in how you act or relate to the world.
+These symptoms involve changes in how you behave or interact with the world.

 • Withdrawing from Others

-• You may avoid friends and family, stop answering calls, or cancel plans often.
+• You may often avoid friends and family, stop answering calls, or cancel plans.

 • Ask yourself: Am I pulling away from people who care about me?